pythonontheplane123/Kaggle-Bank-deposit-prediction/README.md

 # Kaggle-Bank-deposit-prediction
-the aim is to maximize the privage leaderboard score for this competition
+the aim is to maximize the private leaderboard score for this competition